CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 + which applications and data formats are supported and
-+ what availability and speed of reaction the partners have to ensure (how often are messages readable and how fast can they be answered)
++ what availability and speed of reaction the partners have to guarantee (how often are messages read and how fast are they to answer)